Why medicinal mushrooms are a hot trend

 Humans have known of the medicinal properties of mushrooms for centuries – in fact it’s thought that our earliest ancestors were well aware of the benefits mushrooms could offer.
 Perhaps the earliest evidence of this is the mummified body, named Ӧtzi the Iceman, that was discovered in a glacier in Italy in the early 1990s. Ӧtzi, who lived 5,300 years ago, carried two fragments of the medicinal mushroom Fomitopsis betulina, known to possess anti-parasitic properties.
 As Ӧtzi’s colon was found to be harbouring the eggs of a parasitic worm, some scientists believe he may have used the fungus medicinally.
 Since then, fungi have continued to be traditionally used for medicinal purposes the world over, in many cultures.
 And recent scientific advances have thrust them into the current medical and public spotlight as having rich benefits we should all be exploring a little more.

-Mushrooms are trending in 2019
+Mushrooms are trending

 Many associate medicinal mushrooms with Eastern culture, which has embraced the use of mushrooms in medicine.
 For example, products using Coriolus versicolor extracts are approved as adjunct therapy in China and Japan for cancer patients receiving chemotherapy or radiotherapy.
 However, many don’t realise that a significant percentage of pharmaceutical drugs used in the West, such as penicillin and statins, are derived from fungi.
 “The last two decades has seen a significant increase in research into mushrooms for medicinal purpose, applying scientific rigour to traditionally held knowledge,” says nutritional therapist Hannah Braye.
 “With public interest in ‘mycotherapy’ – the use of mushrooms for therapeutic purposes – also rapidly growing, expect to see a real buzz around medicinal mushrooms in 2019.”